NoharOSP/Perfect_Works_Build/README.md

 ### Patching:

+- Unzip the 7z file.
 - Open the Xenogears: Perfect Works Patcher.
 - Open the ISO file for either or both discs.
 - Select which patches you wish to apply.
 - Press Patch.
 Script patches should take around a minute or two due to the FMV changes.
+- The output will be a new ROM with the name "Xenogears_PW_CD1" or "Xenogears_PW_CD2" along with the associated .CUE files.

 ### Regenerating: